micheleben/ray-optics/LLM_prj_analysis_prompts/to_claude_code.md

     * Drawing/rendering coordination

 I would like now to translate the code in BaseSceneObj.js.
 Could you please write a python equivalent and place it in the subfolder src_python/core/scene_obj ?

+#### Layer 2: MIXINS & SPECIALIZED BASES
+list of mixins to be translated in layer 2:
+1. *LineObjMixin.js*
+2. *CircleObjMixin.js*

+- we need to translate equation.js first as it is a dependency for ParamCurveObjMixin.js mixins

+ok, let's now move on and let's approach the tranlation of ParamCurveObjMixin.js.
+This file has a dependency from evaluateLatex so we need to solve this first.
+I think we will need to start tackling the translation of equation.js in the src/core directory.
+I would suggest to use the python Sympy lib to substitute the use of the javascript evaluatex lib, and build your translation based on Sympy.
+The .py file will go into the subdir src_python/core.
+After the implementation you will need to update the __init__.py file.

+1. *ParamCurveObjMixin.js*

+> ok, let's now move on and start with the tranlation of ParamCurveObjMixin.js.
+The .py file will go into the subdir src_python/core/scene_objs.
+After the implementation you will need to update the __init__.py file.